 If you are a recent graduate, most employers do not expect your resume to be more than 1 page.
 However, if you have had considerable professional experience that your resume should be 2-3 pages.
 Note that the notion that all resumes should be 1 page is not true especially in this market.
 Resumes need to have enough detail to support your positioning so a 2-3 page resume is acceptable.
 I always tell my clients that a resume has to have a compelling message and be easy to read, so after you have tightened up your content, format it to have a decent amount of white space.

 Finding the right balance of information for your resume can make it impactful.
+Make sure to take note of these things to remove from your resume.
 It’s not about how long or short your resume is or how many employers you’ve worked for, but finding the right information and words to present it in the best light to demonstrate that you have the specific experiences and skills the employer is seeking.
 So, keep in mind the phrase, “Less is more” when creating or updating your resume.

 - Resume Writing Tips to Succeed in a Tight Job Market (boomersnextstep.com)